manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ```

-Now we can do a Recovery when we enter view $v+1$ and guarantees the recoverability properties for all Broadcasts of previous views.
+So we can run Recover when we enter view $v+1$ and thus guarantee the recoverability properties for all Broadcasts of previous views.

 Another challenge: what if Recover returns different values from several previous views, which one should the primary use?
 For example, suppose that at view 10, we recover both a proposal $p'$ from view 4 and a proposal $p''$ from view 6, which one should the primary choose?

 The main Paxos algorithmic insight is:
-> **Choose the recovered value with the maximum view you hear!**
+> **Choose the recovered value with the most recent view you hear!**

 ```Recover-Max``` protocol for view $v$ that applies this insight: